Doctor Answers: Rapaflo vs Flomax: Which Medication is Better?

 By clicking “Download Now”, I agree to Ben's Natural Health Terms and Conditions and Privacy Policy.

-Most studies show that Flomax and Rapaflo are similarly effective, with Rapaflo appearing slightly more effective than Flomax.
+Dr. Parra answers: Most studies show that Flomax and Rapaflo are similarly effective in improving urinary symptoms.
+However, Rapaflo appears slightly more effective in certain cases.

-For example, in a study conducted at nine medical centers over 12 weeks, the researchers found significant improvement in urinary symptoms in 86% of patients taking Rapaflo and 82% of patients taking Flomax.
+For instance, a 12-week study conducted at nine medical centers found significant improvement in urinary symptoms for 86% of patients taking Rapaflo and 82% of those taking Flomax.
+While the difference in symptom relief was minimal, Rapaflo demonstrated superior results in reducing postvoid residual volume.

 prostate health supplements

-Side effects and risks of Rapaflo vs Flomax
+Q: What are the side effects and risks of Rapaflo vs. Flomax?

-• Dizziness, weakness, or fatigue, usually due to hypotension
+• Dizziness, weakness, or fatigue (often due to hypotension)

 • Back pain